Preprismatoolithus

 Preprismatoolithus is a Late Jurassic oogenus.
 The species P. coloradensis is described by John Foster as being "of the prismatic basic type," with subspherical eggs about 10 cm (4 inches) in diameter.
-This oospecies has been initially attributed to "hypsilophodontid" dinosaurs, although a lack of associated embryo material currently makes confirming the egg-layer's identity impossible, but now is known to be theropod after the finding in Portugal, associated with the embryos.
+This oospecies was first attributed to "hypsilophodontid" dinosaurs, although an initial lack of associated embryo material made confirming the egg-layer's identity impossible.
+After a finding in Portugal associated prismatic basic types with embryos, it now is known to be theropod.

 Eggshell present in great abundance at the so-called "Young Egg Locality" which seems to have been a dinosaur nesting ground.
 Congeneric eggshell fossils are found at additional Colorado sites including the Fruita Paleontological Area, the Uravan Locality and Garden Park.